 - 2.1 If the concerns are of a general or non-specific nature firstly discuss them with the people in St Andrew's who have responsibility for the area of work concerned.
 For children and young people that would be the Director of Children and Families or the Youth Director.
-For adults this may be less clear, but might be, for example, the Manager of the Cornerstone Café, Chair of Friendship Club or one of the Pastoral Assistants. - 2.2 If the matter goes beyond what this person can deal with, or that person may be the subject of concern, the concern should be raised with Derek Lawrence, Parish Safeguarding Officer or Jen Davis, Parish Safeguarding
+For adults this may be less clear, but might be, for example, the Manager of the Cornerstone Café, Chair of Friendship Club or one of the Pastoral Assistants. - 2.2 If the matter goes beyond what this person can deal with, or that person may be the subject of concern, the concern should be raised with Derek Lawrence, Parish Safeguarding Officer or Jen Davis, Deputy Safeguarding Officer.

-Representative (St Andrew's safeguarding team).
 In doing so the person raising the concern should make a written note of it in as much detail as they are able.